 Not necessarily.
 It is important to consider the differences between the K-12 educational environment and the college environment.
 An ARC Specialist will work with you (and your faculty) to develop an accommodation plan that provides collegiate-appropriate educational access.

 6: How will my professors know that I am affiliated with ARC?

 You will receive a letter of accommodation at the beginning of each semester.
 You can then distribute this letter to your faculty as you feel comfortable.
 As part of the letter distribution process, it is encouraged that you keep the lines of communication open with your faculty in regard to access and your accommodations.

 7. If I have accommodations for testing, can I take my exams in the ARC offices?

-A: Yes.
+A: Apart from times of remote instruction and learning, yes.
 However, our time and space are limited, particularly during mid term and final exams, where there is a high demand for assistance.
 A request for ARC to proctor an exam can be initiated by the instructor by sending us this completed form or by the student directly emailing firstname.lastname@example.org.
 The instructor and student should first agree together that ARC will be the proctoring option.
 The instructor should be agreeable to shifting the day or time of the exam, if necessary.

 Please keep in mind that some of our testing spaces are shared with people from other departments of TCNJ.
 We cannot guarantee that the area will be quiet during your exam.
 You should discuss all possible options with your instructor before deciding on the environment that will work best for you.